9 Food Combinations For Weight Loss 2023: How Do They Work, Pros & Cons

 Here are some macronutrient-balanced food combinations which could help you lose weight.

 Dairy or non-dairy yogurt is a good source of protein and probiotics.
-Studies show yogurt can lower blood sugar and burn fat – especially liver fat[4]
+Studies show yogurt can stabilize blood sugar levels and burn fat – especially liver fat.[4]

 If you’re dairy-free, choose soy yogurt for the higher protein content compared to other dairy-free yogurts.
 And make sure your yogurt is “live,” meaning the bacteria cultures are alive and can help cultivate your gut microbiome.